jjacke13/holesail-nix/README.md

 For documentation on how to use Holesail, go to: https://github.com/holesail/holesail .

-Notice: the MIT licanse here, refers to the code of this repository.
+Notice: the MIT license here, refers to the code of this repository.
 License of the actual Holesail package is GPL3.0